Recording with a Telinga Parabolic

 I’m really looking forward to the coming spring migration here in northeastern Massachusetts to get out and capture the songs and calls of the many birds that pass through on their way to the breeding grounds.

-A few samples from this past fall with the Telinga setup:
+A few samples from this past summer with the Telinga setup:

 Sound Devices MixPre-6 – Sennheiser MKH20 – Telinga parabola